Scott Derrickson: Career

-has repeatedly been named “The Scariest Movie of All Time According to Science” by the Science of Scare project, which measures the heart rates and heart rate variences of audience members as the they watch 50 of the scariest horror films ever made.
+has repeatedly been named “The Scariest Movie of All Time According to Science” by the Science of Scare project, which measures the heart rates and heart rate variances of audience members as they watch 50 of the scariest horror films ever made.

 Deliver Us from Evil (2014) was produced by Jerry Bruckheimer, and is based on a 2001 non-fiction book entitled Beware the Night by former police Sergeant Ralph Sarchie and Lisa Collier Cool; its marketing campaign highlighted that it was "inspired by actual accounts".
 It was released on July 2, 2014, and grossed $87.9 million against a $30 million budget.